The dark chocolate colour and chubby leaves arranged just like a flower make Echeveria Black Prince a very desirable succulent.

 The best way to water the Black Prince is to wait until the potting mix has dried up between waterings.
 Do not mist this plant.
 It will not do it any favours.
 The water needs to get to the roots, and so a good soak is the best way.
 As long as you wait for the potting mix to dry, you won't need to be worried about how much water to administer.
 To make sure the plant gets enough, more water is generally better.
 We sometimes give our plants a good, deep soak of about a litre per pot, especially during droughts and heatwaves.

-Echeveria Black Prince can be propagated by cuttings, leaves and seed.
+Echeveria Black Prince can be propagated by offsets, leaves and seed.

 We wouldn’t recommend propagating from seed as this takes a long time and can be unreliable with low germination rates.
-But it is possible.
+However, it is possible.

-There is a bit of list here as Echeveria Blue Prince seems to be tasty to a range of animals.
+There is a bit of list here as Echeveria Black Prince seems to be tasty to a range of animals.

 The above-mentioned mealybugs and aphids, snails, slugs, caterpillars and grasshoppers all seem to like this Echeveria.